 Should I buy it?

-For those nearing the end of their two year iPhone 6/6 Plus (or Android flagship) contracts though the iPhone 7 Plus is a much more enticing proposition, and you'll appreciate the upgrades and performance boost much more.
+For those still using an iPhone 6/6 Plus (or equivalent Android phone) though, the iPhone 7 Plus is a much more enticing proposition, and you'll appreciate the upgrades and performance boost much more.

-There is a case to be made for saving yourself some money without losing loads of features and picking up the iPhone 6S Plus instead, but the upgrades on the iPhone 7 Plus - especially the dual camera - make it a much more impressive buy than the smaller iPhone 7, and when the upgrades come to the camera software a real worthwhile upgrade.
+There is a case to be made for saving yourself some money without losing loads of features and picking up the iPhone 6S Plus instead, but the upgrades on the iPhone 7 Plus - especially the dual camera - make it a much more impressive buy than the smaller iPhone 7.

-The iPhone 7 Plus isn't the only handset around, so before you splash the cash on Apple's latest big-screened smartphone check out some of its key rivals below.
+The iPhone 7 Plus isn't the only handset around, so before you splash the cash on Apple's budget big-screened smartphone check out some of its key rivals below.

 iPhone 6S Plus

-The true adversary of the iPhone 7 Plus is its predecessor: the iPhone 6S Plus.
-Is the new one that much better than last year's model?
+One true adversary of the iPhone 7 Plus is its predecessor: the iPhone 6S Plus.
+Is the newer one that much better than the previous year's model?
 Yes, yes it is.

 Starting with the biggest feature changes, the iPhone 7 Plus is water-resistant – a never-before-seen claim on an Apple smartphone.